Relocation Issues in Child Custody Cases

 It is preferable to choose a lawyer or attorney who specializes in the practice of family law.
 Family law covers all aspects with regards to child custody and a family lawyer should be well versed in the proceedings as well as the law related to filing a petition for relocating a child out of state or abroad.

 If the custodial parent chooses to relocate a child out of state without permission or a court petition, they can be charged with kidnapping which is a serious felony offense under federal law and can carry a life sentence.
-The same goes for a non-custodial parent who does not have the right to remove a child from their home state without the permission of a custodial parent.
+The same goes for a non-custodial parent who does not have the right to remove a child from their home state (NRS 125A.085) without the permission of a custodial parent which is stated in NRS 200.359.

 Even if they do this on a temporary basis (for example on a vacation), the custodial parent can press charges against them and a warrant for their arrest may be issued on the basis of a kidnapping charge.
 It is highly recommended to get legal advice before relocating minor children out of state.
 We hope you learned something about Relocation Issues in Child Custody Cases from this article and look forward to helping you with your case.